Brush fire ignites in Lakewood park, threatening homes

-A brush fire in Lakewood’s Fort Steilacoom Park threatened surrounding neighborhoods, prompting officials to briefly advise residents to evacuate as they fought the fire.
+A brush fire in Fort Steilacoom Park in Lakewood, Pierce County, threatened surrounding neighborhoods, prompting officials to briefly advise residents to evacuate as they fought the fire.

-A helicopter crew from the Washington Department of Natural Resources was scooping water from nearby Waughop Lake to help put out the fire that broke out Wednesday afternoon, the Lakewood Police Department said.
+A helicopter crew from the Washington State Department of Natural Resources was scooping water from nearby Waughop Lake to help put out the fire that broke out Wednesday afternoon, the Lakewood Police Department said.

 Officials first advised evacuations shortly before 2 p.m., but lifted them shortly before 5 p.m., West Pierce Fire and Rescue shared on X, formerly known as Twitter.
 Crews remained in the area.